 - Excluding burning in areas to protect ecosystem values

 - Working with communities to manage fuel on private land

-Within the Port Phillip region in 2018-19, residual risk was projectes at around 80%.
+Within the Port Phillip region in 2018-19, estimated risk was projected at around 80%.

-Since 2009, residual risk has been steadily increasing due to fuel re-accumulating across the landscape.
+Since 2009, estimated risk has been steadily increasing due to fuel re-accumulating across the region.

 Fuel management activities are projected to reduce risk to a79%, but without fuel management risk will continue to rise to a projected 85% by 2022.

 Port Phillip has several major towns that adjoin land that is not treatable by planned burning.
 Therefore planned burning has limited effect for reducing bushfire risk to these towns, and other activities such as community education and mechanical works must play an important role.